joonaspessi/AdventOfCode2021/README.md

 - Adjacent array item indexing.
 Quite nice way is to just loop over -1..1 in two levels to get indexes for all adjacent cells.
 - Hashmap as a coordinate data structure is quite awesome.
 It helps quite a lot filter also items that were out of bounds
 - Second part was quite easy.
 Just checking a situation when 100 flashes in a single stage.

+### Day12 ⭐⭐

+- Without any knowledge how to solve this kind of problem, it first felt quite hard.
+- Had to Check how to solve this kind of problems.
+There was quite elegant solution to push the paths to a deque and count all the paths that leads to the end.
+- Part two was quite simple after understanding the problem correctly.
+So right after the first small cave is explored twice, no other cave could not be explored two times.